-- 8.1 Applicants must provide: - 8.1.1 Full project costs, e.g. quotes, invoices, other grants. - 8.1.2 Copies of their governing document or constitution, if available. - 8.1.3 An application signed by two of the organisation's officers. - 8.2 Applications for grants must be supported by details of the organisation's current financial status, e.g. copies of most recent bank statements/passbook. - Where grant applications exceed £2,500 then the last Full Audited Accounts will be required.
-However, para 2.3 above may apply. - 8.4 Payments will not be made to individuals or private bank accounts. - 8.5 The application must be completed in full. - 8.6 The availability of grants will be advertised for at least one month.
-Applications received after the deadline will not be accepted.
+- 8.1 Applicants must provide: - 8.1.1 Full project costs, e.g. quotes, invoices, other grants. - 8.1.2 Copies of their governing document or constitution, if available. - 8.1.3 An application signed by two of the organisation's officers. - 8.2 Applications for grants must be supported by details of the organisation's current financial status, e.g. copies of most recent bank statements/passbook. - 8.3 Where grant applications exceed £2,500 then the last Full Audited Accounts will be required.
+However, para 2.3 above may apply. - 8.4 Payments will not be made to individuals or private bank accounts. - 8.5 The application must be completed in full. - 8.6 Applications can be submitted at any time throughout the year and will be advertised on Ilminster Town Council social media sites and the website.